plausible/docs/docs/sites-api.md

 import {Required, Optional} from '../src/js/api-helpers.js';

 The Plausible Site provisioning API offers a way to create and manage your sites in your Plausible account programmatically.
-It currently allows 2 operations:
+It currently allows 3 operations:

 * Create a new site
+* Delete an existing site
 * Find or create a shared link by name

 Each request must be authenticated with an API key using the Bearer Token method.
 Currently, this API is in private preview and therefore it's not